 Required: Calculate Maria’s weighted average number of shares outstanding for the year 2022.

 In above example, notice that Maria Company has adjusted all shares that exist prior to stock dividend (i.e., from January 1 to June 1).
 The purpose of this adjustment is to state these shares on the same basis as shares issued after the date of stock divided.
 The shares issued after stock dividend have not been restated because these shares have been issued on new basis and require no adjustment.
 A stock dividend only affects those shares that already exist prior to its occurrence.
 The same treatment is also applicable to the stock split.

 Example – impact of stock split

 Alpha Inc. has the following changes in its outstanding common stock during the year 2022.

 Notice that Alpha Inc. has ignored 25,000 shares issued on December 31 in above computation.
-The reason is that these shares have been issued on the last day of the year and, therefore, have not been outstanding during the year 2022.
+The reason is that these shares have been issued on the last day of the year and have not been outstanding during the year 2022.

-If a company issues stock dividend or exercises a stock split after the end of its reporting period but before issuing financial statements to stakeholders, it must restate its common shares for the whole year.
-If it uses the financial statements of one or more other periods for comparison purpose, the shares for those periods must also be restated in the same way.
+If a company issues stock dividend or exercises a stock split after the end of its reporting period but before the issuance of financial statements to stakeholders, it must restate its common shares for the whole year.
+Similarly, if it uses the financial statements of one or more proir periods for comparison purpose, the shares for those periods must also be restated in the same way.